halftheworldaway/Renderer/README.md

 # Learn
-This is a simple project for me to learning OpenGL
+This is a simple project for me to learn OpenGL